rymnc/reinforced-concrete-impls/README.md

 ### Usage

 1. Install the dependencies required - `yarn`
-2. Build the circuit - `yarn build:rc-circom`
-3. Test the circuits outputs - `yarn test:rc-circom`
+2. Test the circuit outputs - `yarn test:rc-circom`

 ### Usage in other circuits